devkirstenm/Raffle-App/README.md

 ## Description 📝

-Ruff Ruff Raffle App is a web application that allows .. .
+Ruff Ruff Raffle App is a web application that allows users to enter into a raffle.
+The participants names are entered into the form and then a winner is drawn from the list.
 The application is built using HTML, CSS, and JavaScript.

 ## ChatGPT Prompts 🤖
 Using conversational prompts